News · Published 24 October 2018

 And third, crucially, unlike the record of authoritarian socialist regimes, rather than fearing the creation of alternative centres of wealth and power, Park realised that the success (or not) of business would define Korea.
 As a result, the transition has been staggering.

 Samsung was, for example, once a small exporter of agricultural and fishery products.
 Hyundai started as a small car repair business.
 LG Group was once a factory making face cream and toothpaste.
 SK started out as a small textile manufacturer and has grown into SK Telecom.
 Embracing corporate growth has fundamentally facilitated Korean economic development.

 Korea’s transformation from a poor, developing to a developed country is known as the ‘Miracle on the Han River’.
 But it was no miracle, just one requiring a lot of hard work, discipline, leadership, innovation and education, incentivisation, a focus on growth above all else, and, ultimately, democracy.

-This article as originally published on The Diplomatic Society here.
+This article was originally published on The Diplomatic Society.